A Research-Based Innovation

 Average increases in essay scores over 6 weeks were 38%, using a rubric aligned with scoring for standardized tests.

-Guiding Vision and Theoretical Influences
+Guiding Vision and Research Influences

 Karen's research proposed that students have differing abilities to infer the rules and strategies that experts (teachers) model as they reason (A. Bandura), conceptualize (S. Carey), theorize (A. Gopnick), problem-solve (R. Case), and voice their ideas (L. Delpit), during argumentation (Driver, Newton & Osborne; Toulmin) about how to apply academic concepts (F. Keil).

-Students who are not given an explicit and systematic path for cultivating reasoning skills will face delays in cognitive and language development, which will harm their prospects in academics, in the workplace, and in interpersonal relationships.
+Students who are not given an explicit and systematic path for cultivating reasoning skills will face delays in cognitive and language development, which will harm their prospects in academics, the workplace, and interpersonal relationships.

-Meta-research* (Miller et al.) on field-based instruction shows that combining inquiry-based instruction with essay writing instruction, across subjects, is the best way to improve students' reasoning and academic writing skills.
+The Picture Me Thinking Model integrates inquiry and writing instruction.
+Meta-research on field-based instruction shows that integrating inquiry-based instruction with essay writing instruction is the most effective method for improving students' reasoning and academic writing skills.
+(Miller, Scott & McTigue (2018); Writing in the Secondary-Level Disciplines)